antimony-lang/antimony/docs/developers/backends.md

 # Backends

-Antimony currently implements a JavaScript backend, but a C backend is in development.
+Antimony currently implements a JavaScript backend, but C and QBE backends are in development.
 WASM, ARM and x86 are planned.

 Backend can be specified when running on building with `--target` (`-t`) option, default is `js`: